What we’re doing to prevent LSD

 The role of vaccination

 Vaccinating animals prior to an LSD incursion is not a viable option because it would have a significant impact on our access to export markets.
-This is because Australia could no longer claim to be free of the disease in accordance with the World Organisation for Animal Health.
+This is because Australia could no longer claim to be free of the disease in accordance with the World Organisation for Animal Health requirements.

 National Lumpy Skin Disease Action Plan